Tom the Lion at Rough Trade East

 Tom the Lion is a master of contrast and uses it to his advantage, creating a bottomless sound where earthy bass and bold drums sit alongside delicate vocal tones and a plinky keyboard.
 Each song is gently balanced between classic songwriting and experimental edge in a Thom Yorke-esque manner.

 It’s difficult not to get drawn into title track Sleep.
 Opening with a subtle ethereal sound, Tom’s soft storyteller-like vocals entice the audience, before the powerful chorus drops, completely altering the dynamic of the song.
 Silent Partner is also a strong contender for song of the night; its heavier aggravated guitar suits the stage and Rough Trade’s grungy atmosphere to a tee.

 Supposedly 2014 is the year of the male singer-songwriter, and there should definitely be a place reserved among them for Tom the Lion.
 After such a well-polished launch and intricately crafted album, it must surely be time to move up to a bigger stage.

-For further information about Tom the Lion and future events visit here.
+For further information and future events visit Tom the Lion’s website here.